mfat/PSCalc/README.md

-# How to donate?
+# Donations
-Please use one of these addresses address for donations:
+Please use one of these addresses for donations:

 Bitcoin: bc1qqtsyf0ft85zshsnw25jgsxnqy45rfa867zqk4t